camilodevlop/hardware_development/README.md

 ![part1_it2](https://user-images.githubusercontent.com/116608938/231831990-e2647e88-026d-4ea1-b3f9-f46dd8d25a95.png)

-Example 2: adaptación de un dispositivo apuntador usando el joystick (Figs. 20-24).
-Este dispositivo atiende las  necesidades de interacción de una mano metacarpiana con trasplante de dedos del pie.
+Example 2: adaptation of a pointing device using the joystick (Figs. 20-24).
+This device addresses the interaction needs of a metacarpal hand with toes transplant.

 Figure 20